dalyIsaac/git-statx/README.md

 ### Windows

-Assumes that Python 3 is on the PATH.
+Assuming that Python 3 is on the PATH:

 ``` shell
 python git-statx.py